watson-developer-cloud/assistant-with-discovery/README.md

 3 For Windows, type `gradlew.bat build`.
 Otherwise, type `gradlew build`.
 - If you prefer, use your locally installed Gradle plugin instead of this provided wrapper.

-4 The built war file is in the `conversation-enhanced/build/libs/conversation-enhanced-0.1-SNAPSHOT.war` folder.
+4 The built WAR file (conversation-enhanced-0.1-SNAPSHOT.war) is in the `conversation-enhanced/build/libs/` folder.

 5 Copy the WAR file into the Liberty install directory's dropins folder.
 For example, `<liberty install directory>/usr/servers/<server profile>/dropins`.